PdxCodeGuild/PythonFullStack1/Python/labs/projects/geometry/geometry.md

 * Know if a point is inside a rectangle
 * Find the center point of a rectangle

-All functions, even magic class functions, should have doctests.
+All functions, even magic methods, should have tests.